erddasem/Here2OSM/README.md

 ### Databse tables
 ***
-The database sould contain the following tables before running the programm:
+The database should contain the following tables before running the programm:
 + **form_of_way** : physical characteristics of a street.
 For more informationn check [TomTom OpenLR White Paper](https://www.openlr-association.com/fileadmin/user_upload/openlr-whitepaper_v1.5.pdf).
 + **functional_road_class**: indicates the importance of the road in the network.
 For more informationn check [TomTom OpenLR White Paper](https://www.openlr-association.com/fileadmin/user_upload/openlr-whitepaper_v1.5.pdf).
 + + **kanten**: lines in the road network.